 The West Australian Christmas Tree is the largest mistletoe in the world.
 Mistletoes are not weeds and have co-evolved with Australian plants.
 They are semi-parasitic plants and are uncommon in healthy bush, but are greatly appreciated by many Australian animals, birds and insects as a food source and nesting area.

 This plant attracts insects and insect-eaters with its white flowers and pinky-red sepals.
 Tawny Frogmouths and many small birds such as the Fairy Wren feed almost entirely on insects, and so love plants that attract insects.
-Many birds will give you a nice Christmas present for planting insect-attracting plants, by controlling bug numbers in your garden and providing an exciting show for you when they feed.

 The scientific name of the New South Wales Christmas Bush, Ceratopetalum gummiferum, refers to the horn shaped petals, and the fact that this plant produces large amounts of gum when the bark is cut.